luisguerrerolab/xamarin-webview-with-custom-headers/README.md

 Android requires the `INTERNET` permission in order to load a website from the Internet.

-Basically, you need to define a WebViewClient and override the `ShouldOverrideUrlLoading(WebView view, string url)` function, then set the headers and perform the request calling `View.LoadUrl(url, headers)`
+Basically, you need to define a `WebViewClient` and override the `ShouldOverrideUrlLoading(WebView view, string url)` function, then set the headers and perform the request calling `View.LoadUrl(url, headers)`.

 ## iOS